amethyst/amethyst/book/src/concepts/system.md

 > A [`Resource`][r] is any type that stores data that you might need for your game AND that is not
 > specific to an entity.

-The data in a resource is available both to systems and resources.
+The data in a resource is available both to systems and states.
 We can use this to our advantage!

 Let's say you have the following two states: